ShawnSomething/screen-adapt/README.md

 ```
 screen-adapt/
   postcss-plugin/     PostCSS plugin — compiles @screens syntax at build time
-  vscode-extension/   VS Code extension — scaffolds variants as you write CSS
+  vscode-extension/   VS Code extension — scaffolds variants as you write CSS or Tailwind
 ```

 Each package has its own README with setup and usage details.